RefineM/aerial-roi-dataset-tool/readme.md

 Other input and output file paths need not be changed.
 Once set, run `run.py`.

 ## Considerations
+* The output from CC consists of a `3x3` rotation matrix for w2c and the camera's `3x1` coordinates in the world coordinate system.
+When exporting, the camera coordinate axis orientation is selected as `opencv` (i.e., `RDF`).

+## Test

 * Dataset: Penta-Cam-Centre(8bit)
 * ROI mesh: [Image](assets/image-2.png)
 * Example of an image after visibility screening (8176 * 6132): [Image](assets/image.png)
 * Cropped ROI from the image (1200 * 1000): [Image](assets/image-1.png)
 * Obtaining parameters for the new image by scaling the scene to a sphere with a radius of 1:

 ```
 "file_path": "images/001_009_145000282.jpg",
 "intrinsic_matrix": [